 Patience and years permitted this Cognac to become suppler and to concentrate its aromas in order to express all the length and the elegance of the Grande Champagne.

 Aromas of orange peel, dried fruits, brioche and spices.
 Soft and long on the palate with delicate notes of grapes, apricots and oak.

 This Petite Champagne originates from an old family reserve handed down from father to son beginning with the house's creation in 1872 by Edouard Normandin's great, great grandfather, Jules Normandin.

-This special and rare cuvee has been bottled especially for Christmas from its oak cask #3077.
+This special and rare cuvee is bottled especially for Christmas from an specially-selected oak cask.

 This five year old Pineau is a perfect example of how Pineau des Charentes should taste!
 Enjoy it as an aperitif chilled, on the rocks, mixed with a bit of tonic water or have some fun experimenting with it behind the bar.
 It also goes well with foie gras, blue cheese or with almost any dessert.